An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Discipline at Trinity is designed to maintain a community in which each member is safe and respected.
 We seek to promote an atmosphere of honesty, integrity, and care for one another in the mutual spirit of cooperation and respect between students and faculty.
 In order to help students become self-directed and cooperative members of a larger group, we are clear about both the behaviors that support learning within a group setting and behaviors that are inappropriate.
 Both forms of behavior have results or consequences.
 The positive results are easily seen in the child with strong self-discipline, self-motivation, a respect for self and others, and a willingness to cooperate and learn.

-Negative behavior has its consequences as well.
+Negative behavior also has consequences.
 The disciplinary code stated below delineates those behaviors that are not acceptable in the Trinity community and the consequences that follow such behaviors.

 General Student Expectations